LLC vs. Incorporation - Which One Is Better for Your Business?

 The downside of opening an LLC as a sole proprietorship is that you will be responsible for your own taxes.
 You’ll need to report self-employment taxes to the IRS, which requires you to stay up to date with the social security and medicare taxes all the time.

-Another disadvantage of forming an LLC is that states have different rules on opening and running such businesses.
-When choosing between incorporated vs LLC businesses, many business owners who want to run their company across multiple states will give up on LLC formation because of additional LLC paperwork required.
+Another disadvantage is that states have different rules on opening and running such businesses.
+Many business owners who want to run their company across multiple states will give up on LLC formation because of additional LLC paperwork required.

 Advantages of a Corporation

 There are two different types of corporations - C-corps and S-corps.
-Although it takes longer to register a corporation than an LLC, corporations bring certain benefits to their shareholders.
+Although it takes longer to register, corporations bring certain benefits to their shareholders.
 They also offer more flexibility when it comes to profits and taxation - you can easily switch between accrual and cash-based accounting.

 As with LLCs, where members are taxed on the profits of the company, S-corps pass on profit taxes to their shareholders.
-Obviously, taxes are paid on an individual level, meaning that taxation is not the most important factor when making a decision between LLC vs incorporated businesses.
+Obviously, taxes are paid on an individual level, meaning that taxation is not the most important factor when making a decision to open one.
 Like LLCs, S-corps don’t pay corporate taxes, meaning that they can save you some money.

 Also, S-corps don’t pass on their debts in case of catastrophic losses.
 C-corps are similar but have to pay corporate taxes.
 The reason you’d want a C-corp is that they can have an unlimited number of shareholders, whereas S-Corps are limited to 100, and ownership requires being a US resident or citizen.